dislux-hapfyl/pynksh/README.md

 # pynksh

-shell wrapper functions that output python code: you write shell > out comes the snake
+shell functions that wrap python syntax

-write shorthand "python" in shell
+a small tool to help write shorthand "python" in shell

 ## How to operate

-from terminal: `ksh newide | python3 &`
+Launch the IDE from terminal: `ksh newide | python3 &`

-from newide:
+Inspect from newide:

   `Ctrl-q` View `newide` source code ;

   `Ctrl-Shift-q` View `pnk.lang` function definitions.

-## TODO

-add all tkinter widgets, rename all variables so its clearly expressed, etc.. & the Sky is the limit.

 ## Ideas